signalogic/SigSRF_SDK/mediaTest_readme.md

 ```C
 ./mediaTest -cx86 -ipcaps/EVS_16khz_13200bps_FH_IPv4.pcap -ousb0 -Csession_config/evs_player_example_config -L
 ```
 In the above USB audio example, output is specified as USB port 0 (the -ousb0 argument).
 Other USB ports can be specified, depending on what is physically connected to the server.

-Combined with the .cod file input described in the [Codec Test and Measurement](#user-content-x86codectestmeasurement) section above, this makes mediaTest an "EVS player" that can read pcaps or .cod files (which use MIME "full header" format per 3GPP specs).
+Combined with .cod file <super>1</super> input described in [Codec Test and Measurement](#user-content-x86codectestmeasurement), .rtp file input (or .rtpdump), this makes mediaTest a flexible "EVS player".

 Depending on the number of sessions defined in the session config file, multiple inputs and outputs can be entered (session config files are given by the -C cmd line option, see [Static Session Configuration](#user-content-staticsessionconfig) above).

+<super>1</super> .cod file are in MIME "full header" format, per 3GPP specs

 <a name="AMRPlayer"></a>
 ### AMR Player